justincpresley/ndn-python-svs/README.md

 To try out the chat demo application, follow the below steps.

-To create a chat client, simply run:
+To create a chat client, simply run in the home directory:
 ```
 python3 examples/chat_node.py -n NODE_NAME [-h] [-gp GROUP_PREFIX]
 ```